Updated on: 2/22/2019

 Washington’s decriminalization of marijuana raised much-needed taxes and reduced the overall arrest rate for possession and use of substances, allowing police to focus on harder drugs like amphetamines, heroin, and crack cocaine.
 Now, however, officials are sounding the alarm about a new public health hazard: too many Washington drivers are getting behind the wheel while high.

-Like alcohol and some prescription drugs, weed can impair a driver’s judgement and increase the amount of time they need to react to hazards on the road.
-In a car travelling at high speed, even a tiny fraction of a second’s difference in reaction time can be the difference between a safe trip and a fatal crash.
+Like alcohol and some prescription drugs, weed can impair a driver’s judgment and increase the amount of time they need to react to hazards on the road.
+In a car traveling at high speed, even a tiny fraction of a second’s difference in reaction time can be the difference between a safe trip and a fatal crash.
 Fatal accidents involving marijuana in Washington state rose to 17% in 2014, up from 8% in 2013, the year before recreational pot was decriminalized.
 One in six drivers involved in any fatal crash in Washington state had used marijuana recently.
 Data for 2015 and 2016 is not yet available, so researchers do not have information about whether the upwards trend has continued.

 Some researchers are disputing these statistics.
 When any use of marijuana was illegal, all cannabinoids found in the bloodstream was suspect.
 Now that medical and recreational use of pot is legal, law enforcement officials only look at the presence of THC, the chemical compound that produces the high—but according the AAA Safety Foundation, limits on THC are inaccurate measurements of a driver’s true impairment.
 These limits, set by policy-makers instead of scientists, don’t take into account individuals’ variations in metabolism of THC; they may be letting unsafe drivers go free because they are technically under the legal limit.